rexso/linal.js/README.md

 # linal.js
-Object Oriented Linear Algebra Library in JavaScript, compatible with WebGL.
+Object Oriented Linear Algebra Library in JavaScript.

+All class methods have parameter checks to ensure type-safety.
+Sensible error messages are thrown if the user tries to provide methods with invalid arguments, or assign properties with erroneous values.
+For WebGL compatibility, all classes provide an **array**-property, which holds a Float32Array.

 ## Classes